 ARC itself, or through its contractors, frequently conduct post-award evaluations of grant outcomes and investment impacts.
 An evaluation may occur several years after project closeout.
 Grantees and subgrantees are required to cooperate during these evaluations.

 Section 9.1–System Criteria.

-The Appalachian Development Highway System shall be constructed in accord with the following criteria.
+The Appalachian Development Highway System (ADHS) shall be constructed in accord with the following criteria.